numq/reduce-and-conquer/README.md

 An abstract class that takes three type parameters: `Command`, `State` and `Event`.

+**A functional unit** or aggregate of presentation logic within isolated functionality.

 #### Properties:

-- `initialState`: The initial state of the feature
+- `initialState`: The initial state of the feature.
+- `eventBufferCapacity`: The buffer capacity for events.
-- `coroutineScope`: A coroutine scope that allows for asynchronous execution
+- `coroutineScope`: A coroutine scope that allows for asynchronous execution.
-- `_state`: A mutable state flow that stores the current state
+- `_state`: A mutable state flow that stores the current state.
-- `_events`: A channel that sends events to the outside world
+- `_events`: A mutable shared flow that sends events to the outside world.
-- `state`: A read-only state flow that exposes the current state
+- `state`: A read-only state flow that exposes the current state.
-- `events`: A read-only flow that exposes the events emitted by the feature
+- `events`: A read-only shared flow that exposes the events emitted by the feature.

 ### Reducer

-A functional interface that takes three generic type parameters: `Command`, `State` and `Event`. <br>
+A functional interface that takes three generic type parameters: `Command`, `State` and `Event`.

+**A stateless component** responsible for reducing the input command to a new state and generating events.

 #### Methods:

 - `reduce(state: State, command: Command)`: Reduces the `State` with the given `Command` and returns a `Transition`
-- `transition(state: State, events: List<Event> = emptyList())`: Constructs a `Transition` with the given `State` and list of `Event`s
+- `transition(state: State, events: List<Event> = emptyList())`: Constructs a `Transition` with the given `State` and list of `Event`s.
-- `transition(state: State, event: Event)`: Constructs a `Transition` with the given `State` and a single `Event`
+- `transition(state: State, event: Event)`: Constructs a `Transition` with the given `State` and a single `Event`.

 ### Transition